drakkan/sftpgo/README.md

 ```

 After the initialization, the database structure will be automatically checked and updated, if required, at startup.

+## Tutorials

+Some step-to-step tutorials can be found inside the source tree [howto](./docs/howto "How-to") directory.

 ## Authentication options